-Yes, the rumors are true!
-Due to popular demand, Sixt has expanded in Arizona by opening a branch in Scottsdale.
-To commemorate this grandiose affair, it’s time to take a deeper look into the Grand Canyon State.
+With its stunning scenery and unique cities, it’s time to take a deeper look at Arizona.
 While we previously wrote about the Grand Canyon and its unique beauty, there’s so much more to experience beyond these layered bands of red rock.
 So, if you’re planning an Arizona road trip or vacation, read on as we take you on a scenic drive through desert landscapes and tall pines.

 Arizona Road Trip Itinerary